sparsick/k8s-intro-talk/README.md

 # k8s-intro-talk

-You can find here the slides and the sample code of my talk "Kubernetes, das unbekannte Wesen" that I presented on "OOP 2024" at 1st February 2024.
+You can find here the slides and the sample code of my talk "Kubernetes, das unbekannte Wesen" that I presented on "Java Forum Nord" at 10th September 2024.

 The chapter "Runbook" describes the demo steps.